peteroupc/peteroupc.github.io/randomfunc.md

 - for the 64-bit IEEE 754 binary floating-point format (e.g., Java `double`), `X` is 2<sup>53</sup> (9007199254740992),
 - for the 32-bit IEEE 754 binary floating-point format (e.g., Java `float`), `X` is 2<sup>24</sup> (16777216),
 - for the 64-bit IEEE 754 decimal floating-point format, `X` is 10<sup>16</sup>, and
-- for the .NET Framework decimal format (`System.Decimal`), `X` is 2<sup>96</sup>.
+- for the .NET Framework decimal format (`System.Decimal`), `X` is 10<sup>29</sup>.

 `INVX` is the constant 1 divided by `X`.

 <a id=Alternative_Implementation_for_RNDU01></a>
 #### Alternative Implementation for `RNDU01`

-For fixed-precision binary floating-point numbers with fixed exponent range (such as Java's `double` and `float`), the following pseudocode for `RNDU01()` can be used instead.
-It's based on a [**technique devised by Allen Downey**](http://allendowney.com/research/rand/), who found that dividing a random number by a constant usually does not yield all representable binary floating-point numbers in the desired range.
+For Java's `double` and `float` (or generally, any fixed-precision binary floating-point format with fixed exponent range), the following pseudocode for `RNDU01()` can be used instead.
+It's based on a [**technique devised by Allen Downey**](http://allendowney.com/research/rand/), who found that for Java `double`, dividing a random number by a constant usually does not yield all representable numbers in the desired range.
 In the pseudocode below, `SIGBITS` is the binary floating-point format's precision (the number of binary digits the format can represent without loss; e.g., 53 for Java's `double`).

     METHOD RNDU01()
         e=-SIGBITS